 Upon receipt of a permit, a person shall, except as otherwise set forth in the Rules of the Exchange or any resolution of the Board of Directors authorizing a specific class or series of permits, have all the rights and privileges and shall be under all the duties and obligations of a Futures Participant in accordance with these By-Laws and the Rules of the Exchange, and, if permitted in the Rules of the Exchange or any resolution of the Board of Directors authorizing a specific class or series of permits.

-Notwithstanding anything to the contrary contained in these By-Laws or the Rules of the Exchange, the ability of a permit holder to exercise any right or privilege of a Member is subject to such holder's compliance with applicable registration, testing, capital, fitness, allocation, deposit, bonding or other rules, requirements or procedures of the Exchange as may be established from time to time relating to trading on the Exchange (in any particular security, capacity or otherwise), use of given services of, or facilities of or operated by, the Exchange, engaging in any particular line of business at the Exchange, maintaining employees or agents at the Exchange, and to the payment of applicable fees, dues and other charges.
+Notwithstanding anything to the contrary contained in these By-Laws or the Rules of the Exchange, the ability of a permit holder to exercise any right or privilege of a member is subject to such holder's compliance with applicable registration, testing, capital, fitness, allocation, deposit, bonding or other rules, requirements or procedures of the Exchange as may be established from time to time relating to trading on the Exchange (in any particular security, capacity or otherwise), use of given services of, or facilities of or operated by, the Exchange, engaging in any particular line of business at the Exchange, maintaining employees or agents at the Exchange, and to the payment of applicable fees, dues and other charges.

 A corporation to which a permit is issued under the provisions of this Section of these By-Laws shall be entitled to all the rights and privileges specified in the Exchange Rules, except as otherwise specifically provided in these By-Laws and the rules and regulations adopted pursuant hereto